seinwave/ava-test/readMe.md

 I'd like to have it autofocus, but I ran out of time before figuring out how to do that on React, without messing up the app's functionality.

 #### No 'undo'
-The brief called for an 'undo' function as a bonus / extra.
 I was feeling ambitious, so I initially set out to do implemement an 'undo'.
 But I didn't.
 Again, with a little more time, I believe I could have.
 The clock got the better of me.

-#### Lack of day-to-day persistence
-This is a drawback of deploying on Heroku.
-Every day, the Heroku server's dynos reset.
-Which is good for maintenance purposes.
-But bad for preserving data.

-It means that every day, the existing conversations are erased.
-Bummer.

-The fix is writing these conversations to an external database.
-(MongoDB would be my choice).

-But in the interest of putting the product out quickly (and because the challenge didn't mention storage), I went without.

-Maybe in a future iteration, I'll include DB reads / writes.

-#### Took longer than I'd like
-Finally, this was my last disappointment.
-The brief asks you to spend ~6 hours on this project.

-I blew past that, just getting the front- and back-end functionality going.
-Then another 3-4 hours figuring out how to implement an OT library.
-Then another hour or so for documentation.

-Certainly exceeded the time-frame allotted!